Guide updated on 18th April 2019 to recommend Bahco.

 A 12″ (305mm) file is usually the longest length used in woodworking and metalworking, Paul recommends using a 10″ (255mm) or 12″ (305mm) flat file ideally with second cut (medium) teeth, but a bastard cut will work well too.
 The difference is simply the size of the teeth.

 Saw files can also be known as triangular files or three-square files.
-They often have single cut teeth across the full width of each facet of the file and can come in many different variations including: Lengths Widths Taper Fineness (the closer the teeth are on the file, the finer it is) Double-cut/ single cut/ …
+They often have single cut teeth across the full width of each facet of the file and can come in many different variations including: Paul finds that 3 main sizes cover most saws: When choosing a saw file, it depends on the type…